Welcome to the Developmental & Learning Sciences specialization in the Department of Educational Psychology at the University of Nebraska-Lincoln!

 DLS Courses Support Diversity and Inclusion

 DLS is proud to support diversity and inclusion work in the Department of Educational Psychology.
-Many of our courses include important content that helps us understand the role of race, culture and diversity in learning and in cognitive and social development.
+Many of our courses include important content that helps students to understand the role of race, culture and diversity in learning and in cognitive and social development.
 We cover a broad range of topics that explore ethnic identity development, empathy/compassion, bias and stereotype formation and effects, the negative impacts of racism and stereotype threat, as well as many other related issues and concepts.
 The link below presents a more detailed table of the DLS courses that cover topics related to diversity and inclusion that will help you plan your program of courses.

 Deadlines